Free Things to Do in New York City – 20 Amazing Activities

 Live out your cinematic fantasies when you walk across the Brooklyn Bridge.
 Or get up close and personal with farm animals in Queens.
 With a little help from our list of free NYC attractions, you’ll cover all of the Big Apple without spending a dime.

-*Please note that this is not an exhaustive compilation of free activities NYC or New York City attractions free, but rather a list of our top NYC free picks.
+*Please note that this is not an exhaustive compilation of free activities NYC or New York City attractions, but rather a list of our top NYC free picks.

 Your open-air 25-minute ferry cruise will afford a near-perfect view of the Statue of Liberty.
 Depart from Battery Park, and capture snapshots of the sparkling skyline as you ferry across the Hudson River.
 Once you make it to St. George Terminal in Staten Island, stick around and check out the lush botanical gardens at Snug Harbor or grab a slice of pizza.

-Are you an aspiring gallerina or just looking to fill your creative cup?
-Dive into one of the richest art scenes in the world when you tour some of the city’s most inspiring galleries.
+Visit Art Galleries: Are you an aspiring gallerina or just looking to fill your creative cup?
+Dive into one of the richest art scenes in the world when you tour some of the city’s most inspiring galleries, some of the best places to go in NYC for free.
 From sculptures to street art, many of NYC’s premier galleries offer free admission.

 Wander through Philips on Park Avenue or trek downtown to appreciate works by Andy Warhol, Jean-Michel Basquiat, Christopher Wool, and Keith Haring at Soho Contemporary.